jezberg/jezberg.github.io/_travellogs/2024-02-08_downtime_in_vallaki.md

 ---
 layout: post
-title: Downtime in Vallaki
+title: Downtime in Valaki
 date: 2024-02-08
-summary: The party spends a day in Vallaki licking their wounds and doing yoga.
+summary: The party spends a day in Valaki licking their wounds and doing yoga.
 giscus_comments: true
 ---

-This day was spent fairly calmly.
+The next day in Valaki was spent hatching new plans.
+On the behest of their respective patrons, both Xuza and Marillion seem far more reluctant to return to the wilderness.
+While Cinna especially still wanted to go, the group decided to table the difficult discussions and head to Argynvostholt the next day, once again leaving Geoff at the church without a clear timeline of when they would deal with Morgantha.